abetterinternet/website/content/en/code-of-conduct.md

 ## Enforcement

 Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement by emailing [codeofconduct@abetterinternet.org](mailto:codeofconduct@abetterinternet.org).
-Josh Aas, Sarah Gran, and Carrissa Hsieh are the people who will receive the report.
 All complaints will be reviewed and investigated promptly and fairly.

 All community leaders are obligated to respect the privacy and security of the reporter of any incident.